DaniBacaicoa/Library_manager/README.md

 ```
 4. Interact with the chatbot by asking questions about the content of your PDFs.

-## Project Structure
-Library_manager/

-│

-├── src_library_manager.py  # Main script

-├── README.md               # Project description

-└── requirements.txt        # List of dependencies

-## Example
-Welcome to the PDF Library Manager Chatbot!
-Ask a question or type 'exit' to quit: What is a Lipschitz function?
-Best match found in: Lipschitz Functions by Cobzas-Miculescu-Nicolae with similarity score of 0.8754
-Type: B, Year: 2019, Edition: None, Final Year: 2019****

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.